 DNA variants in the ATM gene can be inherited or passed down from parents to their children.
+A specific variant was identified in your screening.

 Your close relatives, like your parents, full siblings, and children, have a 50% (or 1 in 2) chance of having the same DNA variant.
 Other relatives might also have the same DNA variant.